 Leveraging historical data is a powerful technique that can help improve the accuracy of project estimates.
 It involves looking at past projects and analyzing the estimates, the actual time taken to complete the project, and any discrepancies between the two.

 What this allows is a detailed analysis of the past.
-A project manager may find that, on average, the estimates for design are always 20% under the actual time it takes to complete the task.
-With this knowledge, the project manager can adjust their forecasts for future projects to account for this discrepancy.
+A resource manager may find that, on average, the estimates for design are always 20% under the actual time it takes to complete the task.
+With this knowledge, the resource manager can adjust their forecasts for future projects to account for this discrepancy.

 4. Take note of who is doing the estimating